-“His (the student’s) training opportunities have been far more diverse, since he has accessed both the GW4 DTP specific training and other training within the GW4 (often outside of Bath)”.
+“His (the student’s) training opportunities have been far more diverse, since he has accessed both the GW4 DTE specific training and other training within the GW4 (often outside of Bath)”.

 “Access to expertise in multiple institutions.
 Forging meaningful collaborations between Universities in the GW4.
 This will ultimately lead to combined grant funding”.

 “DTE facilities access technical expertise in GW4 network, not otherwise available at host institution

 “Shared Ph.D. students are a great tool to establish and strengthen research collaborations”